adit-rah/national-bank-hackathon/SETUP.md

 ### "LLM call failed" on Coach tab

+- The system auto-falls back to template-based coaching if the LLM call fails
 - Check that your API key is valid in `.env`
 - Check that `LLM_PROVIDER` matches the key you provided
 - You can switch providers from the Coach tab dropdown
+- Google Gemini has the most generous free tier (15 requests/minute)

 ### "Missing required columns" on upload